phantomdiorama/seacaptain/readme.md

 ## Sea Captain
-A kinda sort of window manager that builds on Windows defaults
+A kinda sorta not really window manager that builds on Windows' defaults.

+**Note:** Development is very active.
+Things will change a lot.

 ### Requirements
 * [AutoHotKey](https://autohotkey.com/download/)